Antônio Pizzonia: Post-Formula One

-In 2006, he drove for Paul Gentilozzi's Rocketsports team in the Champ Car World Series' Long Beach Grand Prix and returned to the team towards the end of the season for races where Tõnis Kasemets did not have sponsorship to race.
+In 2006, Pizzonia drove for Paul Gentilozzi's Rocketsports team in the Champ Car World Series' Long Beach Grand Prix and returned to the team towards the end of the season for races where Tõnis Kasemets did not have sponsorship to race.

 In 2007, Pizzonia was racing for Fisichella Motor Sport in the GP2 series.
-In May, he was dropped in favour of Adam Carroll after only scoring 1 point in 5 races.
+In May, he was dropped in favour of Adam Carroll after only scoring one point in five races.
 After that, he returned to Brazil and entered into competition in Stock Car Brasil, a Brazilian national championship, from July.
 He has competed in the series every year since then, and has also raced in Superleague Formula (SC Corinthians) and the FIA GT1 World Championship.

 In 2012, Pizzonia made a one-off guest appearance in the Auto GP World Series when the championship visited the Brazilian Curitiba circuit.
 Driving for the Ombra Racing team, he won both races, immediately slotting himself into ninth position in the championship.

 In 2014 and 2015, Pizzonia competed in the Auto GP series, with Zele Racing.

+Pizzonia returned to open-wheel racing in 2023, in the BOSS GP series, with HS Engineering in a Gibson-engined Dallara T12, winning both races overall at the season-opener at Paul Ricard.
+He has subsequently won every race in his class.
+He won the Open class title at TT Circuit Assen.